 Modes of Instruction

-The University determines and defines how courses are offered university-wide, using the following three modes of instruction stated below.
+The University determines and defines how courses are offered university-wide, using the modes of instruction stated below.
 Mode of Instruction is defined as the way a class component (i.e., lecture, lab, etc.) is delivered in each semester.
+As of the Winter/Spring 2023 term, new modalities have been introduced!
+To view an informational video on the new course modalities, click here.
+To view an information flipbook on the new course modalities, click here.

 In-Person classes are intended to be taken in a physical classroom setting during scheduled class meeting times. (online technology may enhance but not replace in-person instruction).